ArjenSchwarz/wercker-step-hugo-build/README.md

 These 3 optional parameters allow you to use different build flags for production and development branches.
 This setting will **override** the `config`, `flags` and `theme` parameters in builds on your development branches.

+## basedir (optional)

+The basedir flag allows you to set a different directory than the root of the project as your Hugo source directory.

 ### How does it work?

 First, set `dev_flags` to the flags you would like to use for your development branches.
 Your production branches will still use `config`, `flags` and `theme`.